luke-kiernan/AASparseSolvers.jl/README.md

 # AASparseSolvers.jl
 A Julia interface for Apple Accelerate's LibSparse sparse matrix library.
+For the header on which it is based, see: `/Library/Developer/CommandLineTools/SDKs/MacOSX15.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers/Sparse/Solve.h`.
+(You may need to replace `MacOSX15` the current version number.)